-Tuanz CEO Paul Brislen says Commerce Commission regulation artificially inflates VDSL prices and that’s one reason the broadband technology isn’t more widely used.
+Tuanz CEO Paul Brislen says Commerce Commission regulation artificially inflates VDSL prices.
+He says that’s one reason the broadband technology isn’t more widely used.

-VDSL squeezes higher broadband speeds from cable networks than the ADSL2+ Chorus delivers to most of New Zealand through its network of roadside cabinets.
+VDSL squeezes higher broadband speeds from cable networks than ADSL2+.
+That’s the main technology Chorus delivers to most of New Zealand through its roadside cabinet network.

 This makes VDSL a good interim technology while we wait for the UFB fibre to reach the suburbs.
-In particular, VDSL works well for video applications and, according to TrueNet would suit most small businesses, especially those in suburban homes.
+In particular, VDSL works well for video applications.
+According to TrueNet it suits most small businesses, especially those in suburban homes.

 Where I live, I see around 12 to 15Mbps down on my ADSL2+ connection.
 In theory I should get 1Mbps up, in practice I’ve never clocked uploads at that speed.

 I’m 600 to 700m from the nearest Chorus cabinet.
 With VDSL I may get double today’s down speed and see perhaps 10Mbps up.